waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   4. Defeat Gym Leader Falkner.

 ## Pokemon Growth Mechanics
 - **Medium Slow Growth Rate:** Pokémon in this group (like Cyndaquil/Quilava) require more EXP as they reach higher levels.
-Level-ups feel slower but stats scale better later.
 Verified.
 - **Obedience:** Traded Pokémon or high-level Pokémon may not obey without the appropriate Gym Badges.
 Verified (NPC info).

 ## PC Storage